Colorado Hospital Provider Fee

 - Uninsured Coloradans: As many as 100,000 uninsured Coloradans will be able to access critically important preventive, primary and acute care services through Medicaid and CHP+ expansions.

 - Hospitals: The provider fee increases hospital reimbursement rates and reduces the amount of uncompensated care by providing coverage for more previously uninsured patients.
 Medicaid payments to hospitals still fall short of the cost of providing them ($0.79 on the dollar in 2012, as opposed to $0.61 in 2008 prior to the enactment of the provider fee); however, the increased reimbursements have been instrumental in decreasing operational losses for hospitals.

 - All Coloradans: Hospitals are forced to make up for shortfalls created by low reimbursement rates and treating uninsured patients by requiring higher payments from commercially insured patients, which in turn forces consumers to pay higher health insurance premiums.
 The provider fee helps reduce this “cost shift.”

-Colorado hospitals provided nearly $1.7 billion in uncompensated care in 2011.
-The Colorado hospital provider fee has helped reduce levels of Medicaid and Colorado Indigent Care Program (CICP) underpayment by $237 million annually compared to 2009, but these improvements have been more than offset by more than $250 million in reductions to Medicare payments.
+Colorado hospitals provided more than $1.7 billion in uncompensated and undercompensated care in 2012.
+The Colorado hospital provider fee helped reduce levels of Medicaid and undercompensated care reimbursement by $161 million in 2012, but these improvements have been more than offset by more than $257 million in reductions to Medicare payments in 2012 (compared to 2009).
 Colorado hospitals are committed to increasing coverage and access to health care without increasing the burden on the state or its taxpayers.
 Click here to learn more about uncompensated care at Colorado hospitals and what it means for health care in our state.

 For more information on the provider fee, visit the Colorado Department of Health Care Policy and Financing website.